Home - Vesper Hill

 Relational story work for a resilient world

-We use interactive storytelling and facilitated conversation to help build resilience, and identify necessary changes, in organisations and communities.
+Vesper Hill is a collective of practitioners with expertise in the creative arts and mental health.
+We use interactive storytelling and facilitated conversation to encourage playful reflection on thorny problems.
+We help individuals and organisations to find fresh perspectives and identify creative solutions.
 Because ‘business as usual’ is no longer an option.

 Ways to work with us